VaibhavHasu/Projects-/VhasuProjects/AIT614/README.txt

-# README

-## Project Title
-Big Data Processing and Analysis - AIT 614 Project
+# Big Data Processing and Analysis - AIT 614 Project

 ## Objective
 The project focuses on applying Big Data techniques to process, analyze, and derive insights using Hadoop, PySpark, Spark MLlib, and DBFS environments on Databricks and Google Colab.